gerbera/gerbera/doc/troubleshooting.rst

     --ip or -i

-The server will bind to the given IP address, currently we can not bind to multiple interfaces so binding to ``0.0.0.0`` is not be possible.
+The server will bind to the given IP address, currently gerbera cannot bind to multiple interfaces so binding to ``0.0.0.0`` is not be possible.

 Network Interface